sergiodxa/remix-auth/CONTRIBUTING.md

-# Contribution
+# Contributing

-Thank you for wanting to contribute to Remix Auth.
-While this project is Open Source, it is also a personal project, and I want to make sure that contributions align with the project's goals and values.
+Thank you for your interest in contributing.
+This is an open-source but personal project.
+I appreciate help, and I may decline changes that don't align with the project's goals and scope.

-Before opening a pull request, please consider opening a discussion to talk about your proposed changes.
-This will help ensure that your contribution aligns with the project's goals and values.
+- **Discussions first**: Before opening a PR, please open a Discussion to propose your change and align on the approach.
+- **Code of Conduct**: By participating, you agree to follow [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
+- **Sponsorship**: If your company relies on this project and needs prioritization, consider sponsoring: https://github.com/sponsors/sergiodxa

+## Bugs

+If you find a bug, please open an issue.
+To help me help you, include:

+- **Reproduction**: A minimal reproduction repository or code snippet.
+- **Environment**: `remix-auth` version, strategy package and version (if relevant), Remix/React Router version, Node version, Bun version, OS.
+- **Steps**: Exact steps to reproduce.
+- **Expected vs actual**: What you expected, what happened instead.
+- **Logs**: Relevant stack traces or console output.

+Note: I maintain this in my free time.
+Issues without a minimal repro are hard to action and may be closed.

+## Security

+Please do not open public issues for security reports.
+Email me at `hello+oss@sergiodxa.com` with details so we can coordinate a fix and disclosure.

-## Setup
+## Development Setup

+**Requirements:**

+- Node: >= 20 (as enforced by `engines`)
-The project uses Bun as package manager, test runner, and task runner.
+- Bun: latest stable (used as package manager, test runner, and task runner)

+**Commands:**

-Run `bun install` to install the dependencies.
+- Install: `bun install`

-Run the tests with `bun test`.
+- Build: `bun run build`
+- Test: `bun test`

-Run the linter with `bun run lint` and fix issues with `bun run lint:fix`.
+- Lint: `bun run lint` (auto-fix: `bun run lint:fix`)
+- Format: `bun run format` (write: `bun run format:fix`)
+- Types: `bun run typecheck`
+- Exports check: `bun run exports`

+## Before You Open a PR

+- **Scope**: Keep pull requests focused and small when possible.
+- **Tests**: Add tests for new behavior or bug fixes.
-Run the typechecker with `bun run typecheck`.
+- **Type safety**: Types must pass `bun run typecheck`.

-Run the exports checker with `bun run exports`.
+- **Lint/Format**: Code must pass `bun run lint` and `bun run format`.
+- **Build**: Ensure `bun run build` succeeds.
+- **Docs**: Update README or relevant comments when behavior or APIs change.
+- **Description**: Include motivation, approach, and tradeoffs.
+Link related issues/discussions.

+## Commit/PR Guidelines

+- Clear messages describing the "why".
+- Reference issues: "Fixes #123" when applicable.
+- Avoid adding dependencies unless discussed.

-## Create a Strategy
+## Creating a Strategy

 Strategies are published as separate packages.
-The only official ones are:
+Official strategies:

 - [FormStrategy](https://github.com/sergiodxa/remix-auth-form)
 - [OAuth2Strategy](https://github.com/sergiodxa/remix-auth-oauth2)

-If you're working a custom strategy, and want to share it with the community, feel free to publish it yourself
+If you build a custom strategy and want to share it, please publish it yourself.
+Recommended checklist:

+- **Types**: Ship full TypeScript typings.
+- **ESM**: Export ESM and point `exports` correctly.
+- **API**: Keep a consistent `Strategy<SessionData, CallbackOptions>` shape.
+- **Docs**: README with installation, configuration, usage, and examples.
+- **Tests**: Cover happy-path and failure cases.
+- **Compatibility**: Note supported Remix/React Router versions and Node runtime.
+- **Minimal deps**: Keep dependencies minimal and well-justified.

+## Maintenance Notes

+- I may prioritize sponsor-impacting issues/PRs, but non-sponsored contributions are welcome and appreciated.
+- Large or breaking changes should be discussed first to avoid wasted effort.